Bhavna-Gawhade/Purview_01/docs/procedures/Collections.md

 2. Navigate to the Collections section.
 3. Use the options to create sub-collections or reorganize existing ones.

+This feature empowers users to design a logical and intuitive hierarchy, aligning with the data structure and simplifying navigation throughout the Purview environment.
+By maintaining a well-structured collection hierarchy, users can easily comprehend the relationships between different data assets.

 <p align="right">(<a href="#collections-top">Back to Top</a>)</p>

 ## Assigning Data Assets to Collections

-To associate data assets with a collection:

-1. Open the Purview portal.
-2. Go to the Data Catalog.
-3. Locate the desired data asset.
-4. Use the options to assign the data asset to one or more collections.
+To enhance data organization, associate data assets with specific collections in Microsoft Purview.
+Open the Purview portal, navigate to the Data Catalog, and locate the desired data asset.
+Use the available options to assign the data asset to one or more collections.
+This functionality streamlines the categorization of data assets, contributing to a more structured and easily navigable data environment.
+By associating data assets with collections, users ensure a systematic approach to data governance and accessibility.

 <p align="right">(<a href="collections-top">Back to Top</a>)</p>